sejaldechammakm/AI-based-Adaptive-Traffic-Signal-Control/README.md

 • Create a dashboard to visualize the agent's performance and the live traffic flow.

-• Scope:
+♦️Scope:

    The project will focus on a single, simulated four-way intersection.
     The agent's training and evaluation will be done entirely within this simulation.

-Technology Stack:
+♦️Technology Stack:

 • Simulation: SUMO (Simulation of Urban MObility)